-The following matters will be discussed regularly between members of staff in an open manner, for example between House Masters and Tutors, during staff induction and during INSET.
+The following matters will be discussed regularly between members of staff in an open manner, for example between Heads of Year and Tutors, during staff induction and during INSET.
 Transparency and consistently professional behaviour are the best safeguards for both boys and adults.